-The standard TWS speaker consists of 5 pairs of cable.
-Each set consist of a red and a black wire.cable This cable has 5 BLACK wires numbered 1 to 5 and 5 RED wires numbered 1 to 5.
+The standard TWS speaker consists of 6 pairs of cable, and each set consist of a red and a black wire cable.

+This cable has 6 BLACK wires numbered 1 to 6 and 6 RED wires numbered 1 to 6.

 In systems with unused wires, dress the unused wires so they are out of the way.
-Do not cut these wires, as they can be used to support future upgrades of the siren ie going from 4 to 5 speaker cells.
+Do not cut these wires, as they can be used to support future upgrades of the siren i.e. going from 4 to 5 speaker cells.